alekoundas/StepinFlow/README.md

 ## Features

-- **Workflow Management**: Create, edit, and execute multi-step flows with ease.
+- **Workflow Management**: Create, edit, and execute multi-step flows.
-- **Customizable Parameters**: Define and tweak flow with reusable parameters to allow for a quick change in every step.
+- **Customizable Parameters**: Define and tweak flow with reusable parameters to allow for a quick update in every step that uses them.
 - **Execution Tracking**: Monitor progress with detailed execution logs.
 - **Database Integration**: Uses an SQLite database to store workflows, steps, and execution history, ensuring data persistence.
-- **MVVM Architecture**: Built with a clean Model-View-ViewModel structure for maintainability and scalability.
-- **Release Automation**: Automatically builds and packages releases via GitHub Actions for every tagged version.
 - **Export/Import Flows**: Export flows for backup or simply sharing with other users.
 - **Screenshot Importer**: Allow for easy screenshot selection and import as a search template.
-- **Portable Design**: Run StepinFlow on any Windows machine without installation, unzip and go!
+- **Portable Design**: Run StepinFlow without installation, unzip and go!

 ## Technologies Used